 Captain Smith left his name on the wall in this cave – this inscription still is faintly visible up to this day – out of reach now as the debris has been removed.

 In total there are 29 – 30 cave chambers in Ajanta.
 Caves traditionally are numbered starting with the one closest to the village.

 Cave 1 – royal vihara

-Paintings covering walls are in rather good state of conservation and belong to the best examples of ancient Indian art.
+Paintings covering walls are in a rather good state of conservation and belong to the best examples of ancient Indian art.

 Cave 2 – vihara

 This monastery building is even better preserved than Cave 1.
-Contains exquisite, well preserved paintings on walls, ceilings and pillars.
+Contains exquisite, well-preserved paintings on walls, ceilings, and pillars.
 Design of porch differs from Cave 1, massive pillars are ornamented, walls covered with murals depicting the life of Buddha in his former incarnations as Bodhisattva.
 Contains also smaller shrines to lesser deities.

-This cave in general is very rich with paintings – in some areas well preserved, in other – nearly lost.
+This cave, in general, is very rich with paintings – in some areas well preserved, in other – nearly lost.

 Cave 4 – vihara